My 20 years of Lisbon in 20 fond memories

 When I had enough money for a movie ticket (and when it wasn’t raining), I’d escape and walk to Monumental in Saldanha for the midnight sessions and watched whatever movie was playing.

-My cooking skills are pretty limited and the College cafeterias were closed on Sundays, so having a decent meal was a pain for me.
-There were three options: getting a sandwich, feasting over a grilled half-chicken from the nearby supermarket or going for the buffet lunch at the Gulbenkian Foundation.
+My cooking skills are pretty limited, and the College cafeterias were closed on Sundays, so having a decent meal was a pain for me.
+There were three options: getting a sandwich, feasting over a grilled half-chicken from the nearby supermarket, or going for the Gulbenkian Foundation’s buffet lunch.

 I returned there a few years ago, and those ladies are still as impatient as they used to be 20 years ago.
 I don’t know if they’re the same women, though.